InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

     You can monitor the loader progress by observing the log for the loader `Pod` that is created in your OpenShift project.

+    The loader Job is likely to finish rapidly but the loading process, which can take a considerable time (up to 40 minutes for example), takes place in a Pod in the Project you're loading to.

-6. Do not navigate to the stack before running the loader as the loader will fail.
+7. Do not navigate to the stack before the loader has clearly loaded some data as the loader may fail.
 This will be evident if you inspect the **Loader** Job's log.

     See https://github.com/xchem/fragalysis-loader/issues/19

-7. Once you've setup and tested your Jenkins jobs you can optionally _get_ them as XML into this project using the `configure-cicd.py` script in the `jenkins` directory.
+8. Once you've setup and tested your Jenkins jobs you can optionally _get_ them as XML into this project using the `configure-cicd.py` script in the `jenkins` directory.
 Once fetched you can add and commit the files to revision control so that they can be restored from the fetched content